shred/maestix/README.md

 Official binaries are available [at AmiNet](http://aminet.net/package/driver/audio/Maestix).

-**Please DO NOT UPLOAD new releases to this AmiNet project.
-If you want to release a fork, use a different project name.**
+**Please keep the "Maestix" package name reserved for official releases.
+If you want to release a fork, use a different package name.**

 ## Broken MaestroPro and Toccata boards